signaldatascience/R-curriculum/assignments/homework/sql-practice/homework-sql-intermediate-ii.md

 * Following [R and SQLite: Part 1](https://www.google.com/url?hl=en&q=http://www.r-bloggers.com/r-and-sqlite-part-1/), convert the [MovieLens 1M Dataset](http://grouplens.org/datasets/movielens/1m/) into a single SQLite database with 3 tables (one for each of users, movies, and ratings).
 Save the database into a `.db` file on your computer.

 Write queries using your newly created SQLite database to solve the following problems.
 You can either continue running SQLite directly from the command line as you've been doing thus far or switch to using a GUI like [SQLite Studio](http://sqlitestudio.pl/) to view tables and enter queries.
+Depending on how you created your SQLite database, you may find `SUBSTR()`, `ROUND()`, `CAST()`, or the `LIKE` operator useful.

 * Determine the number of movies released in each year, omitting those with no date listed.